Kuznetsov, Petersson and Weyl on $GL(3)$, II: The generalized principal series forms: Introduction

 The structure of this paper is similar to the previous one, with the chain of constructions

 but the technical details of producing an infinite sequence of formulae are much more involved.
-In particular, the proof of Stade's formula becomes quite difficult.
+In particular, the proof of Stade's formula (Theorem \ref{thm:Stade} below) becomes difficult, and this is the piece we were unable to complete in the preceeding paper; the reader will notice the construction of section \ref{sect:StadesFormula} is quite intricate.
 On the other hand, the proof of the Weyl law becomes even easier since the Mellin-Barnes integrals for the Kuznetsov kernel functions are much simplified over the principal series case.